ShreyasiPathak/multiinstance-learning-mammography/Detailed-Result-Table.md

 ### Description
 We only reported the F1 and AUC score for our models in the paper.
-Here you can find precision and recall score as well for all models in the paper (result Tables II, IV, V).
+Here you can find precision and recall scores as well for all models in the paper (result Tables II, IV, V).

 #### [Extension of Table II of paper] Comparing feature extractors for image-level prediction on official CBIS split.
 | Model         | $\text{Precision}^{Our}$ | $\text{Recall}^{Our}$    | $\text{F1}^{Our}$        | $\text{AUC}^{Our}$       | $\text{AUC}^{Paper}$     |